Know The Facts: Chiropractic Nearly As Effective As Surgery For Sciatica [Research]

-A Better Solution To Treating Sciatica
+A Better Solution To Treating Sciatica in Milwaukee

 The debilitating condition known as sciatica is the result of compression or irritation on the major nerve that originates in the low back and supplies each leg with innervation.
 This nerve interference is most often triggered by an injury or misalignment in the spine, either putting direct compression on the sciatic nerve root or causing a bulge (or herniation) of a disc, which then in turn causes compression on the nerve.